MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/develop/sdk-overview.md

 ## Get started with Projects

 The best way to get started using the Azure AI Foundry SDK is by using a project.
-AI projects connects together different data, assets and services you need to build AI applications.
+AI projects connect together different data, assets, and services you need to build AI applications.
 The AI project client allows you to easily access these project components from your code by using a single connection string.

 First follow steps to [create an AI Project](../create-projects.md) if you don't have one already.

-Login with the Azure CLI using the same account that you use to access your AI Project:
+Sign in with the Azure CLI using the same account that you use to access your AI Project:

 ```
 az login